ShengzhenFu/dotfiles/README.md

+## Everything on Terminal

-## My personal dotfiles of Tmux and NVIM
+### My personal dotfiles of Tmux and NVIM

 Please backup your own config, so you can revert back in case needed.

-TO-DO: add video explain my workflow with Tmux and NVIM
+TO-DO: add video explain the power of Terminal with Tmux, NVIM and more...

 ### Oh My Zsh
 ```bash